 This course is aimed at people who have had experience of shooting on semi-pro/pro camcorders, eg. completed Shooting Video course.

 What will I learn on Video Camera Course?

-Participants will learn about the types of cameras and formats available and how to select the optimal settings and functions.
-Subjects covered include; which frame rate and recording system to use, how to use and set time code, compression, exposure and use of zebra, interlaced or progressive etc. The course will use Film Oxford’s including Panasonic 4K AG-DVX200 and other HD cameras however the course will look at the commonality of all such cameras as it is important not to just learn one particular camera but be able to use any camera (participants are welcome to bring their own).
+Participants will learn how best to handle cameras, how to select the optimal settings and how to use functions like zebras and peaking.
+You’ll learn how to film interviews, conversations, meetings and action.
+The course will use Film Oxford’s cameras including Panasonic 4K AG-DVX200 and Sony NX-200 4k/HD cameras as well as Canon C300 plus lenses however the course will look at the commonality of all such cameras as it is important not to just learn one particular camera but be able to use and adapt any camera to your particular needs.

 10:00 Workshop registration & introductions, followed by aims & objectives of course.

 Holding/supporting the camera in different situations.
 Using the tripod.

 Image control – iris, focus, exposure, colour temperature, shutter speeds.